Imagine being so deep in your work that time flies by without you even noticing.

 Whether you’re grinding through a big project, leveling up in a sport, or just doing something you love, flow makes it effortless.

-But getting into flow isn’t something that just happens by chance.
+But getting into the zone using flow states isn’t something that just happens by chance.

 It’s a skill—one that you can unlock and harness to crush your goals and take your productivity to the next level.